Matrix86/driplane/README.md

         format(template="Found new interesting article: {{ .link }}") |
         @telegram;
 ```

+### Slack

+Creates a simple bot or keep under control one or more channel.
+Using the event APIs of Slack every time the bot receives
+a message with hashes, it will try to get information from this hash and it replies to the original channel
+(in a private chat if the user contacted the bot privately or in a channel if it has been added to a channel and the event comes from there) with all the gathered info.
+Also, using another rule, if a file is uploaded, the bot will analyze it and return a report in the reply message.

+**`slack.rule`**
 ```bash
 # Simple Slack Bot
 # define the slack feeder: token and verification token are defined in the configuration file